-Canapés are small prepared food that can be eaten with just your fingers and often can be eaten in one small bite.
-They are most commonly passed around during a drinks reception, or before a seated dinner.
+Canapés are small, prepared foods that can be eaten with just your fingers and often in one bitesize piece.
+They are most commonly passed around during reception events or before a seated dinner to keep guests comfortable.

 When it comes to working out how many canapés per guest are needed, there is a general formula that can help you (or your caterer) plan how many you need:

-- If you event is happening during a normal meal time, then increase your canapés by 25-50%, this is also works if you event is following a meal, as you can then decrease the number of canapés needed by 25-50%
+- If your event is taking place during a traditional mealtime, then increase your canapés by 25-50% – this is also works if your event is following a meal, as you can then decrease the number of canapés needed by 25-50%.

 Crisp Parsnip Rolls

-This is a great recipe that is easy to make and always does well at a party.
+This is a great recipe that is easy to make and always goes down well at a party.
 Whilst this recipe isn’t vegetarian, in can easily be made so by excluding the Parma ham.

-It’s such a great recipe because it only requires a few ingredients and these ingredients can always be swapped around if parsnip isn’t you favourite, for example.
+It’s such a great recipe because it only requires a few ingredients and these ingredients can always be swapped around if something isn’t to your taste.

 20 minutes prep